Frequently asked questions

 What are departments in Ravel?

-Departments are multi-team structure at plan time: owners, leads, and cross-functional alignment before anyone writes code or opens a ticket.
+Departments group work by team at plan time: who owns what, who leads, and how teams align before anyone writes code or opens a ticket.

 How do task dependencies unlock work?